 Area residents have identified that property division through family transfer splits and variances are being used to divide properties below the minimum lots sizes.
 (See Map 2: La Cienega and La Cieneguilla Existing Land Use for information on existing sub-minimum lots and other lot size data.)
 These newly subdivided lots are often developed for rental or sale.
 This allows for increased density on small lots which places new demands on local water resources to accommodate the new development.
 While the community supports the family transfer process, it is felt that more careful examination of the potential impacts of increased densities on local water resources is necessary before variances are granted.

-Large commercial and institutional entities in or near the Community Planning Area are high volume water users (Map1: La Cienega and La Cieneguilla Community Planning Area for more information).
+Large commercial and institutional entities and the proliferation of apartment complexes on the south side of Santa Fe, or in or near the Community Planning Area, are high volume water users (Map1: La Cienega and La Cieneguilla Community Planning Area for more information).
 The high volume use threatens the limited water resources in the Planning Area as well as the La Cienega and Santa Fe River watersheds.
 Public records at the Office of the State Engineer (OSE) have documented instances of water use exceeding permitted rights for both institutional and commercial entities in or near the Planning Area.

 Both wells and water rights that affect water resources in the Planning Area and the La Cienega and Santa Fe River watersheds have been actively sought by the City of Santa Fe, the County and private entities.
 Use of these water resources would further draw down local water supplies.
 Without adequate protections for local water resources, continued draw down and aquifer mining in the La Cienega and Santa Fe River watersheds threatens to deplete or impair existing water resources for Planning Area residents.
+All new development in the county should be subject to increased water restrictions including rainwater harvesting for all exterior landscaping excluding lands containing acequia water rights for surface irrigation.

 The Traditional Community District of La Cienega currently has more users drawing water through private wells than the recommended density based on the critical population estimates outlined in the 1980 County General Plan.
 The critical population estimates were established to define a maximum population carrying capacity for local water resources but were removed from the County's 1999 Growth Management Plan.
 The Sustainable Growth Management Plan and complimentary code both support planning for centralized sewer and water systems in the Traditional Community in order to accommodate the increased population.
 Continued development in the area without regard to the limited water supplies threatens the Planning Area and watershed surface and ground water resources of all communities in the Planning Area.